How is gloss measured?

 |JI Z 8741||X||X||X||X||X|

-Each glossmeter is setup by the manufacturer to be linear throughout its measuring range by calibrating this to a set of master calibration tiles traceable to BAM Federal Institute for Materials Research or similar organisations such as NIST.
+Each glossmeter is setup by the manufacturer to be linear throughout its measuring range by calibrating this to a set of master calibration tiles traceable to NIST (National Institute of Standards and Technology).

 In order to maintain the performance and linearity of the glossmeter it is recommended to use a checking standard tile.
-This standard tile has assigned gloss unit values for each angle of measurement which are also traceable to National Standards such as BAM Federal Institute for Materials Research or NIST.
+This standard tile has assigned gloss unit values for each angle of measurement which are also traceable to National Standards such as NIST.
 The instrument is calibrated to this checking standard which is commonly referred to as a ‘calibration tile’ or ‘calibration standard’.
 The interval of checking this calibration is dependent on the frequency of use and the operating conditions of the glossmeter.

 It has been seen that standard calibration tiles kept in optimum conditions can become contaminated and change by a few gloss units over a period of years.
 Standard tiles which are used in working conditions will require regular calibration or checking by the instrument manufacturer or glossmeter calibration specialist.